MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 **Note**: It can take up to 24 hours for the settings to take effect.

-In this task you learned how to pinned default apps from the Microsoft Teams admin center.
+In this task, you learned how to pin default apps from the Microsoft Teams admin center.

 #### Task 3 - Edit default app permission policy

-In this task you will edit the default app permission policy and block the Google Analytics app for all tenants
+In this task, you will edit the default app permission policy and block the Google Analytics app for all tenants

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman**  (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-2. In left navigation of the Teams admin center, select **Teams apps** > **Manage apps**.
+2. In the left navigation of the Teams admin center, select **Teams apps** > **Manage apps**.

 3. On the **Manage apps** page, type **Google** in the search box.